elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-gender-bias-be-identified-in-research-and-what-strategies-can-be-implemented-to-mitigate-its-impact-on-study-findings.md

 url: /learn/psychology/questions/how-can-gender-bias-be-identified-in-research-and-what-strategies-can-be-implemented-to-mitigate-its-impact-on-study-findings
 score: -1.0
 related_article1:
-    id: 165205
+    id: 165201
-    title: Why is cross-cultural psychology important in research, and what challenges must be addressed to ensure cultural sensitivity?
+    title: >-
+        What is contextual richness, and how does it impact memory and cognition in research studies?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-crosscultural-psychology-important-in-research-and-what-challenges-must-be-addressed-to-ensure-cultural-sensitivity
+    url: /learn/psychology/questions/what-is-contextual-richness-and-how-does-it-impact-memory-and-cognition-in-research-studies
 related_article2:
-    id: 165201
+    id: 165200
-    title: What is contextual richness, and how does it impact memory and cognition in research studies?
+    title: >-
+        How does survival processing enhance memory, and what is the evolutionary psychology basis for this effect?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-contextual-richness-and-how-does-it-impact-memory-and-cognition-in-research-studies
+    url: /learn/psychology/questions/how-does-survival-processing-enhance-memory-and-what-is-the-evolutionary-psychology-basis-for-this-effect
 related_article3:
-    id: 165189
+    id: 165202
-    title: How are independent and dependent variables used in the experimental design of the Stroop Effect, and what role does reaction time measurement play?
+    title: >-
+        What are the key stages in developing a group project design, and why are roles and responsibilities important in collaborative research?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-independent-and-dependent-variables-used-in-the-experimental-design-of-the-stroop-effect-and-what-role-does-reaction-time-measurement-play
+    url: /learn/psychology/questions/what-are-the-key-stages-in-developing-a-group-project-design-and-why-are-roles-and-responsibilities-important-in-collaborative-research
 related_article4:
-    id: 165190
+    id: 165201
-    title: What are the main variations of the Stroop Task, and how do they differ from the original color-word interference task?
+    title: >-
+        What is contextual richness, and how does it impact memory and cognition in research studies?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-variations-of-the-stroop-task-and-how-do-they-differ-from-the-original-colorword-interference-task
+    url: /learn/psychology/questions/what-is-contextual-richness-and-how-does-it-impact-memory-and-cognition-in-research-studies
 related_article5:
-    id: 165195
+    id: 165206
-    title: What are the advantages of using a within-subject design in research, and how do counterbalancing techniques address order effects?
+    title: >-
+        What is factor analysis, and how is it used to identify underlying variables in psychological studies?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-using-a-withinsubject-design-in-research-and-how-do-counterbalancing-techniques-address-order-effects
+    url: /learn/psychology/questions/what-is-factor-analysis-and-how-is-it-used-to-identify-underlying-variables-in-psychological-studies
 ---

 &nbsp;